sajid-dsi/spring-component-framework/README.md

     |  |  |  |-CacheService.class
 ```

+The spring-component-framework will resolve the dependencies declaired by pom.xml in runtime.

 #### 2. Application Component

-Because of the client runs in a standalone runtime, and it export services by RMI,
+Because of the client runs as a standalone runtime, and it exports services by RMI,
 you should use spring application context to manage them and we treat it as an *application* component.

 ```xml